| 514-839-0132 FR EN

 What is a consumer proposal?

-Definition and How It Works
+Definition and Functioning

 With this agreement, you make a single monthly payment, interest-free, for a maximum period of 5 years.
+Your debts are consolidated, and the total amount is reduced.

-When Should You Consider This Option?
+When to Consider This Solution?

-• Your total debt ranges between $6,000 and $250,000 (excluding mortgage);
+• Your debt amount is between $6,000 and $250,000 (excluding mortgage);

 • You want to avoid bankruptcy;

-• You want to keep your belongings.
+• You want to keep your assets.

 Process Overview